AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

-{\textbf{Implementation Details.}} In training stage, the image is randomly cropped to 208$\times$208 as input, and the network is trained using the adam optimizer~\cite{adam} for 4k iterations with batch size 16.
-The learning rate starts with 8e-5 and is discounted by 0.5 for every 2K iterations.
-The sampling interval is fixed as 16, consequently, the encoder part employs 4 convolution\&pooling operations to get the superpixel embedding with shape $13\times 13\times 256$.
-The following decoder module produces the pixel embedding with shape $208\times 208\times 16$ using 4 convolution\&deconvolution operations.
-Then, the channels of superpixel embedding are first compressed by two convolution layers: 256$\Rightarrow$64$\Rightarrow$16, then our AI module is performed.
+To perform the association module on the second-last layer, we first down-sample the bottleneck feature $M$ by a $3\times 3$ convolution with stride 2, and adjust its channels by two convolution layers: 512$\Rightarrow$128$\Rightarrow$32, and the AI module is analogously performed.
 The boundary-perceiving loss also acts on the pixel embedding, where the patch size is set to 5, \ie, $K=5$.
-In the following, two convolution layers are stacked to predict the association map $Q$ with shape $208\times 208\times 9$.
+In the following, two convolution layers are stacked to predict the association map $Q$ with shape $256\times 256\times 9$.
+In our conference version, the input resolution is 208$\times$208, we enlarge the resolution as 256 in this work to enable the downsampling to appropriately go one more step, such that the association implantation could be performed on the second-last layer.
+But it is worthy noting that simply enlarging the resolution did not improve the performance in our experiments, therefore, the performance gain is not from the larger resolution.
 In our practice, simultaneously equipping the boundary-perceiving loss and AI Module could not make the performance step further, therefore, we first train the network using the first two items in Eq.~\ref{total_loss} for 3K iterations, and use the boundary-perceiving loss to finetune 1K.
 Following Yang's practice ~\cite{SCN}, the weight of position reconstruction loss is set to 0.003/16, while the weight for our boundary-perceiving loss is fixed to 0.5, \ie, $\lambda=0.003/16, \alpha=0.5$.
 In testing, we employ the same strategy as~\cite{SCN} to produce varying numbers of superpixels.
+For example, if we want to produce 400 superpixels, the image would be resized to $320\times 320$.